Duck Breast with Red Currants and Port Sauce

 Turn the breast over and place pan in a 450°F oven

 and roast for 3 to 5 minutes depending on the thickness of breast.

 Do not over cook.
 It should be rare to medium rare.

 Remove from pan and let rest while the sauce is finished.

-Warm the sauce and whisk in a tablespoon of butter.
+Whisk in a tablespoon of butter.